CBE544/CBE544-2019.github.io/ASE/Getting_Started/README.md

 slab = read('LiCoO2.traj')
 ```

 Then, the VASP calculator is set up.
 All parameters related to the electronic structure calculation are included here.
-The following example shows typical parameters that we use in the group for MXene calculations.
+The following example shows typical parameters that we use in the group for LiCo<sub>2</sub> calculations.

 ```python
 calc = Vasp(prec='normal',	#scf accuracy